Professor, Head of Indonesia Project, Lead Editor Bulletin of Indonesian Economic Studies (BIES)

 Room: Coombs 1264

-Blane Lewis joined the Arndt-Corden Department of Economics, Crawford School of Public Policy, as Senior Fellow in 2014.
+Blane Lewis joined the Arndt-Corden Department of Economics, Crawford School of Public Policy in 2014.
 He is the Director of ANU’s Indonesia Project and the Lead Editor of the Bulletin of Indonesian Economic Studies.
-His research focuses on issues related to local public finance and political economy in Indonesia.
-He supervises Arndt-Corden PhD students and teaches Crawford’s graduate course on Quantitative Policy Impact Evaluation.
+His research focuses on issues related to intergovernmental fiscal relations, local public finance, and local political economy in Indonesia.
+He supervises Arndt-Corden PhD students and teaches Crawford’s graduate course on Quantitative Policy Impact Evaluation (IDEC8026).

 Intergovernmental fiscal relations; Local public finance; Local political economy; Public service delivery; and Urban economics

 Updated: 24 March 2023/Responsible Officer: Crawford Engagement/Page Contact: CAP Web Team